 MM: Somehow, it must be.

 SM: It’s got to be.
-You follow down that trail and there’s just no other way around it.
+You follow down that trail and there’s no other way around it.
 If God is love, and he is, and if pure love can only do what’s loving, and that’s true, and wrath comes from God, and it does, then it has to be an expression of love or else God is not loving.
-It has to be.
-People that watch and grapple with this main difference, “oh, I don’t believe that.”
-Well then, what are you going to believe?
+People grapple with this: “oh, I don’t believe that.”
+Then what are you going to believe?
 How are we going to explain the wrath of God unless we say God is not….

 MM: You need to catch him on a good day.

 SM: Exactly.
-And what is agape?
+What is agape?
 Let’s back it up a step.
-Not only is he not pure love, but he’s not even agape, unconditional love, because if it’s unconditional, then what would make him hate.
-If this would make God hate instead of love, then the love that’s left is not unconditional because there was a condition that wasn’t met that caused it to become hate.
-Am I talking in circles or does that make sense, you think?
+Not only is God not pure love, but he’s not even agape, unconditional love, because if it’s unconditional, then what would make him hate?
+If this would make God hate instead of love, then the love that’s left is not unconditional, because there was a condition that wasn’t met that caused it to become hate.
+Am I talking in circles or does that make sense?

 SM: He has rescued us, in fact.